- VEHICLE REGISTRATION

 Stickers for motorcycles shall be placed on the front fork.

 Failure to Register Motor Vehicle

 Failure to register a motor vehicle or to properly display your sticker constitutes a violation of the college regulations.
 A fine of $25.00 for one violation and an additional $10.00 for each subsequent violation PER TICKET will be imposed.* A vehicle that is not registered and upon checking belongs to a student or parent of a student will be considered college connected and subject to ticket or tow.
-If your parents/family will be parking on campus, you must notify the University Police Department before ticketing or towing.
+If your parents/family will be parking on campus, you must notify the University Police Department.
 Notification after the fact is not valid.
 This also applies to spouses of faculty and staff and all vehicles owned by faculty and staff.

 Any violation of the campus registration or parking regulations beyond a 24-hour period shall constitute an additional violation for each 24 hours thereafter.

 No person shall drive a vehicle on campus streets, roads, or highways at a speed greater than is reasonable and prudent under the conditions and having regard for the actual and potential hazards then existing.
 In no event shall a person drive a vehicle in excess of 30 miles per hour unless a different speed is authorized and indicated by the college or the NYS Department of Transportation.

 No Parking on Roadways, Traffic Aisles, Fire Lanes, Fire Hydrants, Sidewalks and Emergency Zones